rdlauer/articles/blues/power-outage/power-outage.md

 ![notehub power outage event](notehub-event.png)

-This is great! 👍 In the provided JSON, we're seeing the `AUX1` pin state is `low`, meaning USB power has been lost:
+This is great! 👍 In the provided JSON, we're seeing the `AUX1` pin state in the array is `low`, meaning USB power has been lost:

 ```
 {"state":[{"low":true},{},{},{}]}